keredson/gcode2ws/README.md

 ### These printers have a built-in webapp, so why use this?

-The built-in webapps (even with "high speed" enabled) can only upload your file at ~10-20kB/s.
+The built-in webapp *even with "high speed" enabled* can only upload your file at ~10-20kB/s.
 The upload often fails, and when it doesn't it usually takes half as long as the estimated print time! 🤦

 Because this project streams the G-Code, prints start instantly.
 (You don't even need an SD card.)